-Resume with no experience
+Resume with No Experience

-Crafting a perfect resume is the first step towards building a career and making a statement about your unique skills and competencies.
+Crafting a perfect resume is the first step toward building a career and making a statement about your unique skills and competencies.
 However, if you have little to no experience, it may be hard to decide what information to include to sound professional and career-oriented.
-Regardless of years of experience you have, your resume is also an excellent opportunity to communicate your goals and aspirations to the prospective employer and make it interested in growing and developing your skills.
+Regardless of the years of experience you have, your resume is also an excellent opportunity to communicate your goals and aspirations to the prospective employer and make them interested in growing and developing your skills.
 Share your greatest strengths and ambitions as well as mention experiences that helped you gain some capabilities and knowledge and you will be more than welcome at any entry-level position of your choice.

-1) Add Your Extracurricular or Volunteer Experience
+Add Your Extracurricular or Volunteer Experience

-2) Select and Filter Relevant Skills
+Select and Filter Relevant Skills

 Your resume should focus on your strengths, but they should be relevant to the position you seek.
 For example, if you expect to get a position in marketing or sales, your experience in dog-walking could be useful since it provided you with customer service skills.
 However, if your experience does not meet any skill requirement mentioned in the job posting, it is better to avoid this information rather than making your resume too wordy but not targeted to the position in question.

 Highlight Your Competencies

 The goal of your professional resume is to demonstrate that you have all the skills and qualities a prospective employer seeks in a successful candidate.
-A right combination of soft skills and hard skills will lead you directly to the position you look for.
+The right combination of soft skills and hard skills will lead you directly to the position you look for.
 However, when you apply for an entry-level position, you may not have all the required hard skills because they are more difficult to gain.
 Instead, you should highlight your soft skills, such as time management, problem-solving, organizational skills, customer service, active listening, and email management, combined with the ability and desire to learn and obtain new knowledge.

-4) Include Your Education
+Include Your Education

 Keep It Simple and Concise

 If you try to use well-established clichés or complex templates that do not comply with your level of expertise, your resume may not even reach a human resource manager.
 Write in simple words about yourself, making your content unique and compelling.
 Do not try to complicate things by searching for more sophisticated phrases.
-Instead, be confident in every piece of information you put in your resume.
-Keep your file within one page and choose a simple template which is easy to scan.
-Proofread it serval times before submitting to your recruiter and wait for a job interview.
+Instead, be confident in every piece of information you put on your resume.
+Keep your file within one page and choose a simple template that is easy to scan.
+Proofread it serval times before submitting it to your recruiter and wait for a job interview.
 It is wrong to assume that reputable companies look for people with experience only.
-Labor market needs junior professionals who can be taught and trained to perform certain responsibilities.
+The labor market needs junior professionals who can be taught and trained to perform certain responsibilities.
 Craft a resume that would inform recruiters about your best skills and strengths and be sure that you will soon land the right job.